Sheep / goat insemination

 • Transcap and aspic (to insert semen with the aid of a short sharp needle into the lumen of both uterine horns);

-• Two or three special laparoscopic cradless (to fix the sheep to the back and to tilt at an angle of 45 ° with the hind legs up).
+• Two or three special laparoscopic cradles (to fix the sheep to the back and to tilt at an angle of 45 ° with the hind legs up).

-Success of the program: In order to achieve good results, the breeder must work as a team with the AI Center and veterinarians in order to make this program successfully, well planned and implementation.
+The success of the program: In order to achieve good results, the breeder must work as a team with the AI Center and veterinarians in order to make this program successful, well planned and implemented.

 • The presence of vital, quality sperm of ram semen;